pcmind/yahoo-quote-stream/README.md

 # yahoo quote stream

-Lib to access yahoo chart quote API and live quotes subscription.
+Unofficial lib to access yahoo chart quote API and live quotes subscription.

 #Dependencies
 This project dependends on protobuff to generate classes to parse live quotes.